 A typical sequence of steps to use edge computing services is as follows:

-EESs register with the ECS to publish their edge configuration capabilities
+1. Service Provisioning:

-The EEC is provisioned with a list of EESs, e.g. from the ECS
+- The EEC is provisioned with a list of EES instances, e.g. from the ECS.

+2. Registration:

+- EESs register with the ECS to publish their edge configuration capabilities.

-The EEC registers with a selected EES.
+- The EEC registers with a selected EES for further EAS discovery and Edge Computing Service usage.

-EASs register with EESs to publish their edge capabilities
+- EAS instances register with EES instances to publish their edge capabilities.

+3. EAS discovery:

-The EEC queries the EES to discover specific EASs.
-Different types of filtering can be used during this discovery phase
+- The EEC queries the EES to discover specific EASs.
+Different types of filtering information contained in the EAS discovery filters can be used during this discovery phase in the EAS discovery request.

+- The EES identifies the appropriate EAS instance(s) according to the UE-specific service information and the UE location.

+- Via the EAS discovery response, the EEC receives the discovered EAS instance(s) which may include additional information regarding matched capabilities, e.g. service permission levels, service area, KPIs.

+- The detailed information for key messages of the EAS discovery procedures is shown as below in Tables X, Y and Z.

+Table X: EAS discovery request